Nowcasting vs Forecasting

 The Hidden Cost of Bro Science in Serious Decision-Making

-Bro Science refers to a collection of beliefs, advice, and conclusions that are shaped not by credible scientific research and data, but by personal experiences, hearsay, social media trends, and informal conversations.
-It often shows up in statements like “it worked for me” or “everyone is doing it,” and it tends to spread quickly because […]
+Bro Science refers to a collection of beliefs, advice, and conclusions shaped not by credible scientific research and data but by personal experiences, hearsay, social media trends, and informal conversations.
+It often shows up in statements like “it worked for me” or “everyone is doing it,” and it tends to spread quickly because it sounds […]

 Read more.